 The Doctor of Nursing Practice is available totally online and it is a post-master's program focused on preparing graduates for a plethora of leadership positions in healthcare and academic.
 The DNP degree is designed to provide the highest level of practice expertise and scientific knowledge focused on practice at the aggregate, systems, or organizational level.
-Graduates from the DNP program will practice as nurse executives, nurse practitioners, clinical nurse specialists, midwives, nurse anesthetists, and educators in a variety of settings.
+Graduates from the DNP program will practice as nurse executives, nurse educators, and nurse practitioners, in a variety of settings.